Strong convergence rates for a full discretization of stochastic wave equation with nonlinear damping: Introduction

-As opposed to the large amount of works on the numerical analysis of SPDEs of parabolic type, see for instance the books \cite{kruse2014strong,lord2014introduction} and references therein for the globally Lipschitz setting and \cite{becker2017strong,Arnulf2013Galerkin,brehier2019strong,cai2021weak, campbell2018adaptive,cui2019strong,feng2017finite,gyongy2016convergence, kovacs2015backward,liu2021strong,qi2019optimal,wang2020efficient} for the non-globally Lipschitz setting, the literature on the numerical analysis of SPDEs of hyperbolic type is relatively scarce.
-The numerical analysis of SWEs without damping has been investigated by several authors, see for example \cite{anton2016full,Cao2007spectral,cohen2013trigonometric, cohen2016fully,cui2019energy,kovacs2010finite,quer2006space, walsh2006numerical,wang2015exponential,wang2014higher,li2022finite,cui2012semi-implicit,Klioba2023pathwise,cohen2022numerical,kovacs2020weak}.
+As opposed to the large amount of works on the numerical analysis of SPDEs of parabolic type, see for instance the books \cite{kruse2014strong,lord2014introduction} and references therein for the globally Lipschitz setting and \cite{becker2017strong,Arnulf2013Galerkin,brehier2019strong,cai2021weak,campbell2018adaptive,cui2019strong,feng2017finite,gyongy2016convergence,kovacs2015backward,liu2021strong,qi2019optimal,wang2020efficient} for the non-globally Lipschitz setting, the literature on the numerical analysis of SPDEs of hyperbolic type is relatively scarce.
+The numerical analysis of SWEs without damping has been investigated by several authors, see for example \cite{anton2016full,Cao2007spectral,cohen2022numerical,cohen2013trigonometric,cohen2016fully,cui2019energy,cui2022semi-implicit,Klioba2023pathwise,kovacs2020weak,kovacs2010finite,li2022finite,quer2006space,walsh2006numerical,wang2015exponential,wang2014higher}.
 For instance, in the work~\cite{anton2016full}, the strong convergence rate of a fully discrete scheme for a stochastic wave equation driven by (a possibly cylindrical) $Q$-Wiener process is obtained together with an almost trace formula; Walsh in \cite{walsh2006numerical} used an adaptation of the leapfrog discretization to construct a fully discrete finite difference scheme which achieves a convergence order of $\tfrac 12$ in both time and space for an SPDE driven by space-time white noise; the authors of \cite{wang2014higher} presented strong approximations of higher order by using linear functionals of the noise process in the time-stepping schemes.
 For stochastic strongly damped wave equations, Qi and Wang in \cite{qi2019error} investigated the regularity and strong approximations of a full discretization performed by a standard finite element method in space and a linear implicit Euler--Maruyama scheme in time.
 These authors also analyzed an accelerated exponential scheme in \cite{qi2017accelerated}.
 For SWEs with weak damping, the authors of \cite{barbu2007stochastic} proved existence and uniqueness of an invariant measure.
 With regard to the weak convergence analysis, we refer to the work~\cite{brehier2018weak} for a spatial spectral Galerkin approximations of a damped-driven stochastic wave equation.
 We also refer to the recent work \cite{lei2023numerical}, where the authors analyzed the approximation of the invariant distribution for stochastic damped wave equations.
 Most of the aforementioned papers are concerned with SPDEs having globally Lipschitz coefficients.
 For SWEs with a cubic nonlinearity, we are aware of the following references.
 The work \cite{schurz2008analysis} studied a nonstandard partial-implicit midpoint-type difference method to control the energy functional of the SPDE.
-The recent work \cite{cui2019energy} analyzed an energy-preserving exponentially integrable numerical method.
+The recent work \cite{cui2019energy} combines a splitting technique with the averaged vector field method, and applies the spectral Galerkin method in the spatial direction to present an energy-preserving exponentially integrable numerical method.
+Combining these structure-preserving properties with regularity estimates of the exact and the numerical solutions, the authors of the work \cite{cui2019energy} then obtain strong convergence rates, even for low regularity noise, of the numerical scheme when applied to semilinear stochastic wave equation without a damping term.
 Finally, we recall that the existence and uniqueness of an invariant measure for the underlying stochastic wave equation have been proven in \cite{barbu2007stochastic}.
 An interesting question could be to investigate numerical approximations of such invariant measure, which relies on a long-time error analysis.
 This will be the subject of a future work.